 Multiple outbreaks can be traced back to water supplies.
 The most recent was in 2015, and it involved multiple U.S. states.
 The outbreak was controlled with timely and proper testing and decontamination of the local water sources.

 Legionella pneumonia is a serious respiratory tract infection which usually affects the elderly.
 If the diagnosis is missed or treatment is delayed the morbidity and mortality are very high.
 Learned evidence-based experience from previous outbreaks reveals that an interprofessional group of healthcare workers is vital to help decrease the morbidity of the infection.
-Even if a single case is diagnosed, urgent set up of a multidisciplinary team is necessary to determine the source of the outbreak.
+Even if a single case is diagnosed, urgent set up of an interprofessional team is necessary to determine the source of the outbreak.
 The organism is known to rapidly disseminate via air droplets and can quickly infect many people.